tdwg/website/conferences/2023/instructions-for-editors/index.md

 - If the deadline passes without anyone appearing to work on the draft (see [Revision history](#revision-history)), follow up with a personal email outside of ARPHA (they may not have seen the notification)
 - The ARPHA platform may send out automatic reminders to authors in the case of prolonged inactivity at critical stages and after three ignored notifications will automatically archive (remove the abstract from view) such manuscripts.
 Either you or the author will need to notify Pensoft to retrieve such an abstract from this fate.

-This process (submission -> send feedback) can be repeated for as long as necessary, but keep in mind the 1 August deadline by which we hope all authors will know whether their abstract has been/will be approved for publication and all presenters fully registered for the conference.
+This process (submission -> send feedback) can be repeated as many times as necessary, but keep in mind the following target deadlines:

+- **1 August** for completion of reviews with feedback sent to authors where changes are recommended;
+- **15 August** to have all abstracts flagged for approval; presenters fully registered; and order of presentation in your session recorded.

 ## Abstract status

 You should be able to see all abstracts that have been submitted to your collection in [ARPHA’s Collection editor](https://arpha.pensoft.net/dashboard.php?&showall=1&state_type=23) view (you will need to be logged in).
-On the right hand side in the dashboard you can see the status of the abstract and the subcollection (i.e. “Part of” collection) to which it was submitted.
-Some of you may be editors of more than one collection (i.e., organizer of more than one session).
+On the right hand side in the dashboard you can see the status of the abstract, the [flags](#understanding-flags) that have been set for it, the number of times it has been sent out for revisions, and the subcollection (i.e., “Part of” collection; these are equivalent to our [sessions](/conferences/2023/sessions/)) to which it was submitted.
+Some of you may be editors of more than one collection (i.e., an organizer of more than one session).
 Here is a short explanation of the document statuses:

 ### Draft